lewis-morris/flarchitect/docs/source/configuration.rst

           :bdg:`type` ``bool``

-          :bdg-secondary:`Optional` :bdg-dark-line:`Model Method`
+          :bdg-secondary:`Optional` :bdg-dark-line:`Model`

-        - When enabled, the API will include hybrid properties in resources response data & in the `ReDoc`_ documentation.
+        - When enabled, the API will include hybrid properties in resource response data and in the `ReDoc`_ documentation.